UI customization with SwiftUI

-The tutorial get you set up with defaults using a “batteries included” UI, but realistically this doesn’t work for every use case.
+The iOS tutorial gets you set up with a “batteries included” UI and sane defaults, but this doesn’t work for every use case.
 This page walks you through the ways to customize the SwiftUI frontend to your liking.

 Customizing the map